Rolling-Shutter-Displays/RSD/README-en.md

 ![minimal setup](media/Circuito_minimo_conjunto.png)

 The minimal circuit is an LED connected to *any* of the Arduino's pins with its corresponding current limiting resistor.
 The resistance value will depend on the color of the LED and the current that we want to circulate through it.
 Keep in mind that the maximum current that an Arduino pin can supply is around 40 mA, but it is recommended not to exceed 20 mA.
 For most cases, a 220 Ω resistor it will be enough.
+For a more precise calculation we recommend this [resistance calculator for leds](https://www.inventable.eu/paginas/LedResCalculatorSp/LedResCalculatorSp.html).
 Another issue to consider is the orientation of the LED.
 In the proposed circuit the cathode is connected to the common (GND), this configuration is known as the common cathode.
 In 5mm LEDs, the cathode is identified by a flat mark on the package, and its *terminal is shorter* than the anode.
 There would be no problem connecting it the other way around, that is, in the common anode configuration (in this case the anode is connected to positive VCC, and the cathode through the resistance to the Arduino pin); in any case, when programming we will have to tell the library what configuration it is in.
 We will tune the RSD in this scheme through the serial port.

 ### Recommended circuit